mbossan/AJPEG/README.md

-# AJPEG  (Alpha-JPEG)
+# AJPEG  (Alpha-JPEG) v2
 PNG File size can be a hassle.
 This library provides transparency support to JPEG images allowing you to get lightweight images and speed up your page load.

-AJPEG `GULP` encoder allows you to split PNG file into 2 separate files :
+AJPEG `GULP` encoder create an image twice the height of the original containing :
-- a JPEG file without transparency that you can compress
+- the image without transparency
-- a PNG file containing the alpha channel only
+- the mask (alpha channel converted to a black to white interpolation)

-The decoder loads the 2 files and fast restore the alpha channel using native html `canvas` composite operation.
+The decoder loads the file and fast restore the alpha channel using native html `canvas` composite operation.

 <table>
 <tr>